Jedars: Epigraphy and iconography

 The jedars of Jabal Lakhdar seem to have displayed a dedicatory inscription on one side of the top.
-This inscription was in Latin, but not deeply engraved and hence in every case is now almost illegible; the inscribed blocks are also very damaged.
+This inscription was in Latin, (Note: Early researchers, including the influential archaeologist Stéphane Gsell (1901), claimed they were bilingual Latin and Greek, which is occasionally repeated even today (e.g. Alan Rushworth, 2004, "From Arzuges to Rustamids: State Formation and Regional Identity in the Pre-Saharan Zone" in A.H.
+Merrills (ed.)
+Vandals, Romans and Berbers: New Perspectives on Late Antique North Africa; Guy Halsall, 2007, Barbarian Migrations and the Roman West 376-568).
+Kadra (1983), e.g. p.
+257 & 261; see also LaPorte, 2005, p.
+365) has shown that almost all the so-called Greek is based on erroneously identified late forms of Latin letters, while the remainder is merely the combination of Greek alpha and omega used as a Christian symbol rather than as text.) but not deeply engraved and hence in every case is now almost illegible; the inscribed blocks are also very damaged.
 Enough remains only to confirm that these were tombs, but not whose they were.
+(Note: Isolated words like egregius (eminent), duci (duke), filius (son) and matri (mother) can be made out.)
 However, these jedars display an enormous range of stonecutters' marks, from isolated letters to partial names.
 Most of these are also Latin, some have been postulated to be Tifinagh.
 There are a few unobtrusive Christian symbols, and a couple of roughly carved panels (apparently hunting scenes) similar to many ancient Lybico-Berber rock carvings.

 The largest jedar at Ternaten is the only one in that group sufficiently intact to display epigraphy and iconography.
 It contained large well-executed polychrome murals (now almost completely weathered away) of religious scenes typical of Mediterranean Christian iconography of the 5th century or later, indicating that the ruling class had by then become Christian.
 This jedar also contains many Latin inscriptions on recycled tombstones and other building material, dating from the time of Septimius Severus (202-203 CE) up to 494 CE.
 The source of this recycled material is not known with certainty, but there are several large ruins of cities and necropoli in the surrounding districts.
+Judging by Roman milestones found in the district, there was a large city nearby, the name of which was abbreviated Cen, perhaps for Cenis.